The-FireHub-Project-old/TheCore/docs/topics/api/StrSB.md

 </format></li><li>string <format style="bold">$replace</format> - <format style="italic">
 The replacement string.
 </format></li><li>int <format style="bold">$offset</format> - <format style="italic">
-If offset is non-negative, the replacing will begin at the into string.
+If the offset is non-negative, the replacing will begin at the into string.
 If offset is negative, the replacing will begin at the character from the end of the string.
 </format></li><li>null or int <format style="bold">$length</format> = null - <format style="italic">[optional]
 If given and is positive, it represents the length of the portion of string which is to be replaced.
-If it is negative, it represents the number of characters from the end of string at which to stop replacing.
-If it is not given, then it will default to strlen(string); i.e., end the replacing at the end of string.
+If it is negative, it represents the number of characters from the end of the string at which to stop replacing.
+If it is not given, then it will default to strlen(string); in other words, end the replacing at the end of the string.
 Of course, if length is zero, then this function will have the effect of inserting $replace into string at the given offset.
 </format></li></list>
     </def>
 </deflist>